Of Shadows and Gaps in Spatial Search: Examples

 \section{Examples}

 We analyze some examples of well-known families of graphs (see Figure \ref{fig:families}).
 In order to simplify the calculations, we normalize the matrices as $H/\norm{H}$ which places the eigenvalues in $[-1,1]$ (instead of $[0,1]$).
 Since the two normalizations are equal up to a factor of $2$, this will not affect our asymptotic conclusions.
-As before, we denote $\epsilon_1 = \norm{E_1 w}$, where $E_1$ is the orthogonal projection onto the principal eigenspace of $H$ and $w$ is the target vertex.

 \paragraph{Cliques} The normalized eigenvalues of $K_n$ are $1$ (with multiplicity $1$) and $-1/(n-1)$ (with multiplicity $n-1$).
-So, cliques are Groverian (in fact, perfectly) since $\Delta_2$ is constant.
+So, cliques are Groverian (in fact, with fidelity $1$) since $\Delta_2$ is constant.
 This was, of course, the original observation of Farhi and Gutmann \cite{fg98}.

 \paragraph{Expanders} A graph $G=(V,E)$ is called an $(n,d,c)$-expander if $G$ has $n$ vertices, maximum degree $d$, and for each set of vertices $W$ of size $|W| \le n/2$, we have $|N(W)| \ge c|W|$, where $N(W)$ is the set of vertices not in $W$ but is adjacent to some vertex in $W$.
 Here, $c$ is called the expansion which is required to be constant.
 It is known that if $G$ is $d$-regular on $n$ vertices, then it is a $(n,d,\Delta_2/2)$-expander provided $\Delta_2 = \Theta_n(1)$ (see \cite{as}).
 So, expanders are Groverian since $\Delta_2$ is constant.
 This is the main observation of Chakraborty \etal \cite{cnao16}.